 Summary

-While discontinuation of intravenous fluids and removal of a peripheral intravenous catheter appears to be a straight forward process, the nurse should ensure an adequate preparation and assessment prior to the procedure and close patient monitoring afterwards.
+While discontinuation of intravenous fluids and removal of a peripheral intravenous catheter appears to be a straight-forward process, the nurse should ensure an adequate preparation and assessment prior to the procedure and monitor the patient closely afterwards.
 Prior to discontinuing intravenous fluids and removing the PIV the nurse must verify that the patient no longer requires intravenous therapy and educate the patient to ensure that they understand their responsibilities to maintain an adequate hydration.
 Both the nurse and the patient need to continue to monitor the insertion site wound for bleeding, bruising, pain and infection.
 Bleeding from the insertion site may require additional pressure and intervention to prevent blood loss.
 Progressive bruising at the insertion site may indicate bleeding into the tissues.
 This may result in compromised peripheral circulation and increased pressure into the tissues, which could potentially lead to compartment syndrome.
 Common mistakes when discontinuing a peripheral IV include not acquiring appropriate supplies, neglecting to stop fluid administration prior the procedure, and failure to monitor the insertion site for complications following the catheter removal.

 Figures